ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 #### Early Data {#receive-early}

-In some cases it can be valuable to know whether data was read as part of early data transfer (before connection establishment has finished).
+In some cases it can be valuable to know whether data was read as part of early data transfer (before Connection establishment has finished).
 This is useful if applications need to treat early data separately, e.g., if early data has different security properties than data sent after connection establishment.
 In the case of TLS 1.3, client early data can be replayed